Last Updated on October 21, 2025 by Karl Thompson

 Structured Interviews are also considerably more expensive than self-completion questionnaires.

-Ethical strengths of surveys
+Ethical strengths of questionnaires

 When a respondent is presented with a questionnaire, it is fairly obvious that research is taken place, so informed consent isn’t normally an issue as long as researchers are honest about the purpose of the research.